VinInn/MallocProfiler/README.md

 a profiler of "malloc" activities".

 It will trace location (stacktrace) and size of memory allocations (```malloc```, etc) for each thread and report them at the end of the process.
-The dump tries to reproduce the flagraph input format https://github.com/jlfwong/speedscope/wiki/Importing-from-custom-sources#brendan-greggs-collapsed-stack-format accepted by speedscape as well.
+The dump tries to reproduce the flamegraph input format (https://github.com/jlfwong/speedscope/wiki/Importing-from-custom-sources#brendan-greggs-collapsed-stack-format) accepted by speedscope as well.
 An API is provided to configure it and get reports on user request.

 ## Prerequisite